citesmike-code/GLMM-2024-unweighted-model/README.md

 The analytical approach documented <a href="https://github.com/CITESmike2020/MIKE-GLMM">here</a> has been recommended by the MIKE-ETIS Technical Advisory Group (TAG) after the review of the MIKE analytical methodology initiated by the CITES Secretariat in collaboration with the MIKE-ETIS TAG.
 Various methodologies / models were considered and the use of a Bayesian generalised linear mixed model (GLMM) approach, with model results unweighted by local elephant population estimates were recommended by the TAG in <a href="https://cites.org/sites/default/files/MIKE/E-Technical_Report_Africa_summary.pdf"> 2020</a> to replace the previous modelling approach that had been used in prior reports considered by the meetings of the Conference of Parties to CITES and CITES Standing Committee.

-### Recent and Upcoming Reports-To be updated
+### Current and Previous Reports

-The Bayesian unweighted GLMM  approach was used to report PIKE trends in the MIKE report: <a href="https://cites.org/sites/default/files/MIKE/E-PIKE_Trend_Analysis_Aug2021.pdf"> Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2020</a>, released by the CITES Secretariat in November 2021. <a href="https://github.com/CITESmike2020/GLMM-2021-unweighted-model"> The code used in the analysis is located here. </a>
+## To be updated with new report 2003-2023

+This GitHub repository includes the code to generate the PIKE trend analysis for 2003-2023.
+The findings of the analysis are reported in 2023, SC77 Doc.
+63.1 (page 14). <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01.pdf"> Click here to view the doucument.</a>

 The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2022</i>, released by the CITES Secretariat in July 2022. <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01-R2_0.pdf"> Click here to see the report.</a>

+The Bayesian unweighted GLMM  approach was used to report PIKE trends in the MIKE report: <a href="https://cites.org/sites/default/files/MIKE/E-PIKE_Trend_Analysis_Aug2021.pdf"> Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2021</a>, released by the CITES Secretariat in November 2021. <a href="https://github.com/CITESmike2020/GLMM-2021-unweighted-model"> The code used in the analysis is located here. </a>

+The LSMEANS (previous method) and Bayesian GLMM (weighted/unweighted) approach was used to report PIKE trends in the previous MIKE report: <i> Monitoring the Illegal Killing of Elephants (MIKE)
+Report: PIKE trend analysis – Methodology and Results</i>, released by the CITES Secretariat in  September 2020. <a href="https://cites.org/sites/default/files/MIKE/E_CITES_Secretariat_MIKE_report_Final_CITESwebsite_Nov2020.pdf"> Click here to see the report.</a>

+The table below provides web page links to technical materials and R code used for PIKE trend analysis spanning from 2019-2023.

 | Date       | GitHub Repository Name                      | Content                                                                                         | Repository Web Page Link                         |
 |------------|---------------------------------------------|-------------------------------------------------------------------------------------------------|-------------------------------------------------|